 A company's salient human rights issues are those human rights that are at risk of the most severe negative impact through its activities or business relationships.
-The remainder of the company's reporting under the Reporting Framework will focus on how the company understands and manages these salient issues.
+Identifying the company's salient human rights issues is also the first step of human rights due diligence under the UN Guiding Principles.
+For due diligence, this assessment and prioritization of human rights risks is about sequencing: knowing where to focus the company's efforts and resources first if it cannot address all impacts at once.
+It is not about ignoring less salient issues.
+For human rights reporting, the company's salient human rights issues define a cut-off point: the company's reporting will then focus on how the company understands and manages these issues.